Lumarstar/AISG_Foundations_In_AI/Python Data Science Toolbox (Part 1)/1__functions.md

 ```

 To recap, when we reference a name, first the local scope is searched, then the global.
 If the name is in neither, then the built-in scope is searched.
+By the way, Python's
+built-in scope is just a built-in module called `builtins`.
+To query this module, we have
+to import the module.

 How about altering the values of global names within a function call?
 This is where the
 `global` keyword comes in.
 Let's take a look at an example: